-Of all the marmalade recipes, I think this one is my personal favourite.
+Of all the marmalade recipes, I think Orange Marmalade Preserves is my personal favourite.
 I do have another marmalade recipe that I quite enjoy, but that one is more traditional in style.
 This one is less chunky and has the best possible balance of tartness and sweetness.

-The only part of this marmalade that I don’t like is the preparing of it.
+The only part of Orange Marmalade Preserves that I don’t like is the preparing of it.
 Ha!
 I’m not convincing you to make this, am I?
 Let me explain.
 The process of making this marmalade is quite easy, but it’s the removing of the pith from the orange and lemon peel that made me want to just run to the store and buy a jar of marmalade!

 I knew if I remained calm and persisted, my efforts and time spent would pay off in the end.
 And, boy, did it ever!
 Just look at how beautiful that marmalade is!
 It’s not at all stiff like most marmalade, and that’s because I did not use any pectin or any other preservative or thickening ingredient.

 I’m all for thick and chunky jams and preserves, but I lean more toward a softer, runnier consistency.
 Unlike my Traditional Citrus Marmalade, this Orange Marmalade presents itself more like a jam.
 You can spread it very thin if you prefer, or you can smear it on thick and watch it slowly spread and drizzle down the side of your toast or your bagel.

 You know I love food-related trivia.
 And, I may have said this already in a previous post, but did you know that King Henry VIII received a box of marmalade as a gift in 1524?
 And that marmalade was a favorite treat of Anne Boleyn and her ladies in waiting?
 I just read that and the timing couldn’t be better.
 I’m re-watching the BBC series, The Tudor’s, for the fourth or fifth time.
 I can’t get enough of the monarchy!